TodePond/TodePondDotCom/wikiblogarden/my-name/self/readme.md

 you can't be anybody no\
 you can't be anyone else

-you can't be anyone other\
+you can't be anybody other\
-can't be anybody else\
+not anyone else\
 you can't be anybody anyone\
 apart from yourself